 Dogs can teach one another to get over fears by demonstrating that something is safe.
 For example, if your puppy is afraid to get into your car, but he sees your other dog do it with ease, he might then follow him into the car.

-One of the key components of dog training is getting your dog to go to the bathroom outside.
+One of the key components of dog housebreaking is getting your dog to go to the bathroom outside.
 He may be scared to go out or not know that he needs to do his business outside of the home.
-If your other dog runs outside to pee or poop and/or is eager to go on a walk, then your new dog will be as well.
+If he interprets the behavior of other dogs as eager to run outside to pee or poop and/or to go on a walk, then your new dog will be as well.

 Sitting and other obedience cues

-Let's say you trained your one dog to sit before he gets a treat; your new dog will see your other dog sitting and then do the same.
+Let's say you trained your first family member to sit before he gets a treat; your new dog will see your other dog sitting and then may do the same.
 Your new dog may also see your older dog being quiet under the table while you eat and getting rewarded with food, so he'll likely mimic that behavior to get that reward as well.
 Of course, every dog is different, so it's never 100% sure that the new dog will learn just by watching the first dog.
 Be patient with your new dog as they are learning.

 Learning undesirable behaviors

-Dogs can also learn undesirable behaviors from one another.
+Dogs can also learn undesirable behaviors from one another at an early age.
 For example, puppies can become possessive of their food and toys if they see older dogs doing the same.
-If this happens, this is a good time to either call a trainer or commit to doing a significant amount of training by yourself.
+If your new dog is around more aggressive dogs, they can pick up this behavior too.
+If this happens, this is a good time to either call professional trainers for help or commit to doing a significant amount of training by yourself.
 One dog behaving badly may have been tolerable before, but now that you have two it's become a real problem.
 (The American Kennel Club has a helpful guide to finding a qualified trainer.)

 Training both dogs